jamescridland/podcastnamespace.org/README.md

 * [podcast:funding](https://podcastnamespace.org/tag/funding), a way to link to donation payment links for your podcast
 * [podcast:transcript](https://podcastnamespace.org/tag/transcript), closed-captions and transcripts for podcasts

-It's edited by James Cridland, the Editor of [Podnews](https://podnews.net); but anyone can submit their edits to make this resource better, using the Github link in the bottom right.
+It's edited by James Cridland, the Editor of [Podnews](https://podnews.net); but anyone can submit their edits to make this resource better, using the Github link in the bottom left.
 Alternatively, please contact James at james@crid.land